LMS Route: Coventry Loop Line

 of traffic to road hauliers.
 The junction closed on 7th October 1963.

-When I was a boy in the 1940s & 1950s I lived near the Coventry Loop line.
+help.
+When I was a boy in the 1940s & 1950s I lived near the Coventry Loop

-In the 1940s I lived near the Bell Green good yard and from my bedroom I could
+line.
+In the 1940s I lived near the Bell Green good yard and from my bedroom I

-watch the shunting engines working there.
-I recall there being various 0-6-0s
+could watch the shunting engines working there.
+I recall there being various

-being subjected to regular bombings, I remember seeing a train going regularly
+Coventry was being subjected to regular bombings, I remember seeing a train

-along the line with a large anti-aircraft gun mounted on a long flat wagon.
-I
+going regularly along the line with a large anti-aircraft gun mounted on a long

-think it was being used to defend the large factories in the area, (e.g. Alfred
+flat wagon.
+I think it was being used to defend the large factories in the

-Herbert, Morris Engines, etc).
-During the above time I recall that every
+area, (e.g. Alfred Herbert, Morris Engines, etc).
+During the above time I

-shunt wagons into the factory and collect wagons from there.
+Engines factory to shunt wagons into the factory and collect wagons from

-wagons around the factory.
-There would also be a pickup and exchange of wagons
+the wagons around the factory.
+There would also be a pickup and exchange of

-at this stop from sidings on the other side of the main line which were used by
+wagons at this stop from sidings on the other side of the main line which were

-the Royal Ordinance factory.
-Their factory was about half a mile from the main
+used by the Royal Ordinance factory.
+Their factory was about half a mile from

-line and they had a spur line from the sidings to the factory.
-There main
+the main line and they had a spur line from the sidings to the factory.
+There

 correctly the line went right through the factory, across the Stoney Stanton